bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 To use a different workspace:

-1. Go to the **Diagram** menu and choose **Switch workspace...**.
+1. Go to the **File** menu and choose **Switch workspace...**.
 2. A pop up window shows the path of the workspace you are currently using.
 3. In the pop up window, specify the path of the workspace you want to use.
 If the new workspace does not exist, you are asked whether you want to create it.
 4. Click **_OK_**.
 5. The workspace switch is applied the next time Bonita Studio starts.
 Click **_OK_** in the pop up window to restart the studio, or **_Cancel_** to continue in your current session.

-### Create a local repository
+### Create a project

-You can create a local repository in your local workspace.
+You can create a project in your workspace.
-The repository is created in your current workspace.
+The project is created in your current workspace.

-To create a local repository:
+To create a project:

-1. Go to the **Repository** menu, choose **Local**, then choose **Create new local repository**.
+1. Go to the **File** menu, choose **New project...**.
-2. Specify a name for the new repository.
+2. Specify a name for the new project.
 3. Click **_OK_** .
-4. A status window shows the progress of the repository being built.
-   When the repository has been successfully created, a message shows you are working with the new local repository.
-5. Click on **_OK_** to finish.

-A new local repository is created.
-A new directory with the same name as the repository is added to your local workspace folder.

-In Bonita Studio, you can see the new repository name shown at the top left, in the title bar.
+A new project is created.
+Only one project can be active at a time.

-### Export/Import a repository
+### Export/Import a project

-You can export all the content from a repository for exchange or backup purposes:
+You can export all the content from a project for exchange or backup purposes:

-1. Click on **Diagram** > **Export...**
+1. Click on **File** > **Export...**
-1. Click  on **Select All** to embed the whole repository content into the BOS archive.
+1. Click  on **Select All** to embed the whole project content into the BOS archive.
 1. Choose a location on your local drive to store the archive and click on **Finish**.

 The exported archive can then be shared with other studios of the same version or newer.